AgoraIO-Community/AR-Remote-Support/README.md

 This is a POC app for how to build a remote support app (similar to Vuforia Chalk) using ARKit and Agora.io's Video SDK.

 ## Installation
-1. Clone the reposetory
+1. Clone the repository
-2. Open reposetory folder in terminal window
+2. Open repository folder in terminal window
 3. Run `pod install` to install all dependacies
 4. Open `Keys.plist` and input your `AppID`, avaible from [https://console.agora.io](https://console.agora.io)
 5. Plug in iOS devices.